capr/miniterra/README.md

 tokens of a particular statement/expression using the `lx` object which contains all the necessary functions for that.

-The `lx` object can also be used to parse and eval embedded Lua expressions that can appear inside your embedded language, if your language supports such a feature.
+`lx` can also be used to parse and eval embedded Lua expressions that can appear inside your embedded language, if your language supports such a feature.
 In addition, you can tell `lx` to create nested lexical scopes and declare symbols within those scopes.
 Embedded Lua expressions will then be able to reference those symbols as well as any locals from the outer Lua